• CLASSIC IKITESURF

 portage mn beyond 5nm-

-chance of snow in the afternoon. waves subsiding to 10 to 14 feet
+snow showers in the morning. waves subsiding to calm to 2 feet.

 2 feet.

-20 knots. a chance of snow showers. waves building to 1 to
+20 knots. a chance of snow showers. waves building to 4 to 7 feet

 $$